bugzy/keepassxc-rpm-spec/README.md

 # keepassxc-rpm-spec
+# CentOS Branch

-This repository contains an rpm specfile used to build Fedora RPMS for KeepassXC
+This repository contains an rpm specfile used to build CentOS RPMS for KeepassXC

 - See https://keepassxc.org/ for more on KeepassXC.
 - See https://github.com/keepassxreboot/keepassxc KeepassXC code.
-- See https://copr.fedorainfracloud.org/coprs/bugzy/keepassxc/ for Fedora 24, 25,and 26 rpms.
+- See https://copr.fedorainfracloud.org/coprs/bugzy/keepassxc/ for Fedora 25, 26, and CentOS 7 rpms.